 Rachel teaches modern foreign languages at West Somerset College.
 Now in her second year, she’s had a role in turning the department around with the support of her department head.
 Her passion and enthusiasm for languages inspires her pupils every day, raising the profile of the subject and exposing them to opportunities they might not have had.
-Recruiting teachers?
+Recruiting?
 Find a Rachel for your school.

 It was the year Rachel spent teaching English in France that consolidated her love for the classroom.
 It convinced her to take the plunge and teach modern foreign languages (MFL) full-time.